Prakash4844/Git_Practice/README.md

+# Git and GitHub Practice.
-# Git Practice Repository to learn and experiment with git and github.
+Repository to learn and experiment with git and github.